 Generalization

-In machine learning, generalization refers to the model’s ability to perform well on unseen data, rather than simply memorizing the patterns in the training set.
+In machine learning, generalization refers to the model’s ability to perform well on unseen data, rather than simply memorizing specific patterns in the training set.
 A model that generalizes well captures the underlying structure of the data and performs accurately when exposed to new inputs.
 Achieving good generalization is one of the primary goals in machine learning.

 Let’s discuss key concepts related to generalization, including the trade-off between overfitting and underfitting, the importance of splitting datasets into training and testing sets, and the role of cross-validation in evaluating model performance.